larksuite/perf-monitor-rs/README.md

 However, none of the above crates meet our needs.

 * `spork` can't get other thread information other than the calling thread.
 Only memory and CPU information can be processed.
 And it stops updating for years.
 * `procfs` looks good enough now, but only support the Linux platform.
-In its early stages, when we developed Maat, there was no way to get thread information.
+In its early stages, when we developed perf_monitor_rs, there was no way to get thread information.
 * `sysinfo` support all platform we need, but we think its interface is not elegant, because an explicit refresh is required before each call, otherwise an old value will be retrieved and you are not able to tell from the returning value.
 More importantly, it lacks some features like fd, CPU usage.

-If you are building a cross-platform application and facing the same problem, we hope Maat can be your first choice.
+If you are building a cross-platform application and facing the same problem, we hope perf_monitor_rs can be your first choice.

 # License
-Maat is providing under the MIT license.
+perf_monitor_rs is providing under the MIT license.
 See [LICENSE](./LICENSE).